BEST Germany Cruise Deals (2024 + 2025): Cheap & Discount Cruises to Germany - Cruise Critic

 Cruise Critic can help you find affordable cruise deals to Germany.
 Choose from the best cruise deals and specials for Germany cruises.
 Save up to 59% on last minute Germany cruises.
 For the best cruise deals, it’s best to book far in advance of your trip.
 Popular time cruise deals are released is during wave season (January - March).

-Popular Germany cruises often sail to Oslo, Helsinki, Rotterdam, Bucharest and Wurzburg during their cruise itinerary.
-Germany cruises could leave from Amsterdam, Budapest, Southampton, London and Vienna.
-Most commonly, Germany cruises sail for 3-5 Days days.
+Popular Germany cruises often sail to Oslo, Rotterdam, Basel, Nuremberg and Engelhartszell during their cruise itinerary.
+Germany cruises could leave from Amsterdam, Budapest, Copenhagen, London and Vienna.
+Most commonly, Germany cruises sail for 10-14 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.